vhertzb/N741/Reproducible Research.md

 LaTeX, Google Docs, MS Word, MS Powerpoint

-With the exception of LaTeX,
+With the exception of LaTeX, these have
 - poor integration with VCSs
-- ill-suited for workflow automation (i.e., lots of cutting and pasting, with potentil for errors)
+- ill-suited for workflow automation (i.e., lots of cutting and pasting, with potential for errors)

 =========================================================